All Episodes

 To be very blunt, that's not an issue for me.

-A lot of people have heart attacks, they go on forever.
+A lot of people have heart attacks.

-Um, we watched that with Dick Cheney.
+We watched that with Dick Cheney.

 He functioned great.